Emergence of simple and complex contagion dynamics from weighted belief networks: Interacting weighted beliefs model

 where \(b_x^{i}\) is a belief \(x\) in the belief network of \(i\), and the sum is evaluated over all triads in the belief network, denoted by set \(\mathcal{T}\) and normalized by the total number of triads (\(|\mathcal{T}|\)).
-The lower the internal energy the more stable is the belief system, capturing the cognitive force towards internal coherence (see Fig.~\ref{fig:setup_dynamics}c,~d)~\cite{festinger1962cognitive,stieglitz2013emotions}.
+The lower the internal dissonance the more stable the belief system is (see Fig.~\ref{fig:setup_dynamics}c,~d)~\cite{festinger1962cognitive,stieglitz2013emotions}.

 Social contagion arises as an interaction between two individuals where one communicates a belief to another.
 Although richer characteristics of social communication can be accommodated, here, for the sake of simplicity, the interacting couples are chosen uniformly at random.